AlexDalas/autodrawer/README.md

 ## Mac, Linux

-Mac and Linux are not supported, as WPF is Windows-Only.
+Mac and Linux are not natively supported, as WPF is Windows-Only.

 Mac users may like [Parallels](https://www.parallels.com/au/products/desktop/), and Linux users may like [KVM-based solutions](https://wiki.archlinux.org/title/QEMU)

+Note: Linux should be getting more support in v1.3 using WINE

 # Documentation?